Inc44/CoFlu/README.md

 - 🔴 Support login via Google, Microsoft, and GitHub for syncing.
 - 🔴 Support multiple chat sessions.
 - 🟡 Add `transcription.html` and transcription proofreading options.
+- 🟡 Add copy prompt button.
+- 🟡 Add multiple prompt selections.
+- 🟡 Add search prompt library.
 - 🟡 Explore other models on www.minimax.io and lambdalabs.com.
 - 🟡 Provide an option to enable high-cost models (gpt-4.5, o1, opus-3).
+- 🟢 Add GPT-4.5 and Grok-3.
+- 🟢 Add Hyperbolic AI as a model provider endpoint.
-- 🟢 Consider adding new default prompts, such as: *"Markdown OCR the following scan.
+- 🟢 Consider adding new default prompts, such as:
+	- *"Markdown OCR the following scan.
 The first page example is already given; continue from the second image."*
+    - *"Adhere to ASD-STE100 Simplified Technical English."*
+    - *"Do not use try, except, raise, or print."*
+    - *"Reduce repetition and variable name length."*
+    - *"Remove all docstrings and comments."*
+    - *"Rewrite the code to enhance scalability, readability, and performance."*
 - 🟢 Improve LaTeX handling by replacing punctuation inside separate text macros.
 - 🟢 Include Cerebras if approved.
 - 🟢 Remove max tokens.
+- 🟢 Test old models Gemini Exp 1121 and 1114.
 - 🟢 Verify supported upload formats.

 ## License